Forktail

 The forktails are small insectivorous birds in the genus Enicurus.
-They were formerly in the thrush family, Turdidae, but are more often now treated as part of the Old World flycatcher family, Muscicapidae.
-Their name derives from their long forked tail.
+They were formerly placed in the thrush family, Turdidae, but are now treated as part of the Old World flycatcher family, Muscicapidae.
+Their common name derives from their long forked tail.

 These are southeast Asian forest species principally associated with mountain forests and streams.
 Most nest in rock crevices, laying 2–4 eggs.

+Taxonomy

+The genus Enicurus was introduced in 1822 by the Dutch zoologist Coenraad Jacob Temminck to accommodate Enicurus coronatus, the white-crowned forktail, which is therefore the type species.
+Temminck's epithet is considered to be a junior synonym as four years earlier in 1818 Louis Vieillot had coined the binomial name Turdus leschenaulti for the same species.
+The genus name combines the Ancient Greek henikos meaning "singular" with -ouros meaning "-tailed".

+The following cladogram showing the relationships between the species is based on a molecular phylogenetic study of the Old World flycatchers published in 2023.
+The Bornean forktail (Enicurus borneensis) was not included.

 Species

 The genus contains the following eight species: